maven-flow/changelog-merge-driver/README.md

 This is a custom GIT merge driver that you can use to avoid conflicts when merging changelogs.

 The changelogs must adhere to the format specified by [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).
+On top of this format, some additional features are supported.
+See [Changelog Format Extensions](#changelog-format-extensions).

 ## How It Works